Community Projects 2022 – 2023

 Junior League of Birmingham: Essentials Pantry

 The mission of the JLB Essentials Pantry is to serve as a resource for unmet daily essentials.
-The Essentials Pantry provides basic toiletry items as well school supplies and clothing to four elementary programs within Jefferson County.
-Essentials pantry committee members work with school administrators and counselors to determine the list of items needed and stock the Essentials Pantries, based on those needs.
+The Essentials Pantry provides basic toiletry items as well as school supplies and clothing to four elementary and middle school programs within Jefferson County.
+Essentials pantry committee members work with school administrators and counselors to determine the list of items needed and stock the Essentials Pantries based on those needs.

 Mothers’ Milk Bank of Alabama: Nourish Alabama Babies